 Use exterior paint if your welcome sign will be exposed to the elements.
 My porch is completely protected so I used some leftover Chalk Mix Paint from another project and gave my board a few coats.
 The fence board really soaked up the paint and I decided to let some of the darker areas show through.

-- Be creative as you apply your base paint, thicker in some areas and thinner in others adds dimension.
+- Be creative as you apply your base paint with the chip brush, thicker in some areas and thinner in others adds dimension.
 If you like the farmhouse look you could even distress it by giving it a light sanding.

 - While the paint dries go to your computer and print out the letters you need for your Welcome Sign.
 I used Gabriola Font that came with Photoshop Elements but if you only have MS Word you can use Lucida Handwriting which is pretty close.
 Any font you like will be lovely.